 When my housemate went away on holidays and left me her three almost black bananas, I was delighted.
 I haven’t baked in a few weeks and I can honestly say that I had been eyeing off those not-so-pretty bananas for days.

-A couple of months ago now I bought a cookbook that I had heard an awful lot of good things about, especially on the blogosphere, Chloe’s Kitchen: 125 Easy, Delicious Recipes for Making the Food You Love the Vegan Way.
+A couple of months ago now I bought a cookbook that I had heard an awful lot of good things about, especially on the blogosphere, Chloe’s Kitchen.

 I followed Chloe’s recipe pretty closely so to avoid copyright issues, won’t print it but if you own the book, the only changes I made were using sunflower oil instead of canola and leaving out the cloves because I didn’t have any.
 (And if you don’t own the book, then sort that out because it’s fantastic and everything looks so delicious!)

 Chloe’s cupcakes are topped with lemon icing but as I didn’t have any lemons (and it was a rainy Sunday so I didn’t feel like venturing out of the house to buy any), I made vanilla icing instead.
 The recipe for the icing was one I kind of made up from a mixture of different recipes I found online, so I’ll let you in on that one.